San Carlos, CA Real Estate, Schools & Local Living

 "City of Good Living"

-San Carlos is in San Mateo County, zip code 94070, with a population of approximately 31,000.
-It sits between Belmont to the north and Redwood City to the south, with direct Caltrain access on the Baby Bullet line.
-The San Carlos School District is consistently ranked among the top K–8 public school districts in California — one of the primary reasons families choose San Carlos over neighboring Peninsula communities at comparable price points.
+San Carlos sits between Belmont and Redwood City in the heart of the San Francisco Bay Area's Mid-Peninsula.
+It is entirely within San Mateo County and served by a single zip code: 94070.
+The San Carlos School District is consistently ranked among the top five K-8 public school districts in California -- the primary reason families choose San Carlos over adjacent Peninsula communities at comparable or higher price points.
+The city covers 5.5 square miles and has a population of approximately 31,000 residents.

 Looking at San Carlos real estate?

 The San Carlos School District consistently outperforms neighboring districts at significantly lower entry prices than Palo Alto or Menlo Park.
-Inventory moves quickly — Drew Doran tracks San Carlos listings before they hit the MLS and has relationships across the local market.
+Inventory moves quickly -- Drew Doran tracks San Carlos listings before they hit the MLS and has deep relationships across the local market.

 Living in San Carlos, CA